Copperminer02/Cancer-Statistical-Study/README.md

     c.
 These machine learning algorithms were chosen because of they are robust to outliers and non-linear data, run efficiently on large data sets, robust  against overfitting and consistent with the ML algorithms used in biomedical research.

 ## Tableau

+Final result Dahsboard and viualization anticipated to be performed with Tableau.
+Tableau will either link directly to the postgresSQL database or csv outputs from jupyter notebook ML project.